m-reza-rahman/jakartaee-azure/paas/README.md

 ## Setup Managed JBoss EAP
 * Go to the [Azure portal](http://portal.azure.com).
 * Select 'Create a resource'.
 In the search box, enter and select 'Web App'.
 Hit create.
 * Enter jakartaee-cafe-web-`<your suffix>` (the suffix could be your first name such as "reza") as application name and select jakartaee-cafe-group-`<your suffix>` as the resource group.
-Choose Linux as the OS and JBoss EAP as the runtime.
+Choose Java 8 as your runtime stack and JBoss EAP 7 as the Java web server stack.
 Hit create.
 * Go to the Deployment Center.
 Select FTP -> Dashboard -> User Credentials (note that FTP is just one deployment option in App Service).
 Enter jboss-`<your suffix>` as the username (the suffix could be your first name such as "reza").
 Enter Secret12345! as the password.
 Click 'Save Credentials'.
 * Go to the Overview panel.
 Note down the FTP access information.
 Connect with your favorite FTP client.
 * Go to where this application is on your local machine.
 Got to the paas directory.
 Open the [jboss_cli_commands.cli](jboss_cli_commands.cli) in a text editor.
 Replace occurrences of `reza` with `<your suffix>`.
 Make sure to switch your FTP client to *binary mode*, if that is not already the default.
 Via FTP, upload the JDBC driver to the /site/deployments/tools/ directory.
 Then upload the jboss_cli_commands.cli, postgresql-module.xml and startup.sh files to the /site/deployments/tools/ directory.